w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-well-known-destinations.md

 ## Open Questions

-### Well-known Destinations Extensions
+### Discoverable Destinations Extensions

 * **New Destination Types**: Should additional destinations like `search` and `account-settings` be standardized?
-* **Discovery Optimization**: The Well-Known Destinations specification considers alternative centralized discovery mechanisms, such as `/.well-known/destinations` and Linksets.
+* **Discovery Optimization**: The Discoverable Destinations specification considers alternative centralized discovery mechanisms, such as `/.well-known/destinations` and Linksets.
 Should these be formally adopted to support efficient discovery?

 ### Standardization Process